 These recurves are allowed to have a mechanical sight, but no optical enhancements.
 Archers are also allowed to use top and bottom stabilizers, ranging from 12 to 15 inches long.
 Clickers, which help an archer release the string at the same spot during the draw process, are also permitted.

 For Olympic medal competitions in archery, the Archery Olympic Round is currently used.
 This was introduced to make the sport more watchable as a competitive event, and was developed by World Archery.
 Since 2010, the Archery Olympic Round has used a sets system instead of a 12-arrow match.
+The distance for this round is 70 meters.

 First are the ranking rounds.
 Athletes shoot 72 arrows, in ends of six, and the total scores rank the archers from one to 64.
 This provides the seeding for the elimination brackets.